aherrero/aherrero.github.io/_posts/2018-09-26-SimpleCameraTrigger-v4.markdown

 ## Final Result

-You could manufacture your own box if you want to carry this remote control outside or...
+You could manufacture your own box if you want to carry this remote control outside

-[Buy one](https://www.distrelec.ch/en/plastic-enclosure-65-120-40-mm-grey-abs-high-impact-ip54-rnd-components-rnd-455-00052/p/30043295), there are hundreds of boxes.

 ![PCB_Back.JPG](/assets/cam01/box_pcb.JPG)

+... or [buy one](https://www.distrelec.ch/en/plastic-enclosure-65-120-40-mm-grey-abs-high-impact-ip54-rnd-components-rnd-455-00052/p/30043295).
+You saw the results.
+And there are hundreds of boxes.

 {% include youtubePlayer.html id=page.youtubeId %}